 Huhne to make the case for renewables

-In an outspoken attack on “green economy deniers”, Chris Huhne will today put the spotlight on the economic benefits to Britain of investing in green energy.
+In an outspoken attack on “green economy deniers”, The Rt Hon Chris Huhne MP will today put the spotlight on the economic benefits to Britain of investing in green energy.

 He will point to more than a hundred announcements in this financial year alone that add up to almost £1.7billion in renewable energy investment and over 9,000 jobs in regions the length and breadth of the UK.